core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    * T should be at least the expected worst-case round-trip delay between the client and the proxy plus the worst-case round-trip delay between the proxy and any of the origin servers.

-3. The client MUST include the Multicast-Timeout Option defined in {{sec-multicast-timeout-option}} into the unicast request to send to the proxy.
+3. The client MUST include the Multicast-Timeout Option defined in {{sec-multicast-timeout-option}} in the unicast request to send to the proxy.
 The option value specifies an amount of time T' < T. The difference (T - T') should be at least the expected worst-case round-trip time between the client and the proxy.

    The client can specify T' = 0 as option value, thus indicating to be not interested in receiving responses from the origin servers through the proxy.
 In such a case, the client SHOULD also include a No-Response Option {{RFC7967}} with value 26 (suppress all response codes), if it supports the option.